kaushikk25/laravel_task/readme.md

 ## About Project

-Task Management in project in laravel for  testing purpose
+Task Management project in laravel for testing purpose